Medical Laboratory Science

 Scholarships In The Spring

-Spring semester of 2009 has been full of events for the Faculty of the Med Tech Department.
+Spring semester of 2009 has been full of events for the Faculty of the Medical Laboratory Science program.
 As spring is the season of renewing and refreshing, it is also the time for many of the professional societies to have their annual meetings to enrich, enthuse and enliven clinical laboratory professionals.
-The MT Faculty played an active role in encouraging professionals by presenting at various venues.
+The MLS Faculty played an active role in encouraging professionals by presenting at various venues.

 In late February, Michelle Butina headed to Denver for the Clinical Laboratory Educator's Conference.
 She attended sessions that introduced new ideas and technologies for teaching in clinical laboratory science.
 Butina was the program's chair for the conference.

 ADVANCE for Medical Laboratory Professionals launched a new column on its Web site, titled "Lab Leaders."
 Hassan Aziz was selected to be the first laboratory professional to be featured in this column.
 The entire interview can be found at this link: http://laboratorian.advanceweb.com/Editorial/Content/Editorial.aspx?CC=193579

 On March 11, 2009 Armstrong partnered with Memorial University Medical Center to offer high school students interested in careers in healthcare an opportunity to explore medical technology and other health related professions.
 Chad Guilliams represent the Medical Technology Program in this event.